ranja-sarkar/Hyperparameters/README.md

 # Optimizing models

-When it comes to minimizing costs in a business, what we need is an optimized business model.
-The right hyperparameter tuning technique impacts the model performance, and the model performing optimally is the one that helps achieve the business objective it's built for.
-The main techniques of tuning model hyperparameters for optimization are **random search**, **grid search**, and **Bayesian search**.
+When the business objective is minimizing cost, time, etc. we need an optimally performing model built for the business.
+For optimal performance, the model hyperparameters are tuned.
+The main techniques of tuning hyperparameters for optimization are **random search**, **grid search**, and **Bayesian search**.

 Grid search systematically explores all combinations within a predefined grid, while random search randomly samples hyperparameters to cover a range of possibilities.